SynthstromAudible/DelugeFirmware/docs/features/performance_view.md

 ## Usage:

-#### 1) Enter performance view from song view / grid view / arranger view by pressing keyboard button
+#### 1) Enter performance view from song row view / arranger view by pressing the keyboard button / Enter performance view from song grid view by pressing the pink grid mode pad in the bottom right hand corner of the sidebar

 #### 2) Short press a pad in the columns to hold that pad's value (parameter and held value is displayed on the screen)